Skip to content

 We can see that on my computer currently it’s Ctrl+Enter.

-In an RMarkdown
+In an R Markdown

 Or with a keyboard shortcut.
-On windows this shortcut is Ctrl+Alt+I and on Mac it is Cmd+Option+I by default.
+On Windows this shortcut is Ctrl+Alt+I and on Mac it is Cmd+Option+I by default.
 Once we have the chunk of code, we have a number of ways we can run the code.
 First, we can just use our Ctrl+Enter method of before, or we can use the handy run button that RStudio provides for us:

 Now that we know how to execute code, or essentially ask R to do things for us, we can continue our pathway of learning how to make R help us with our research!